CPAtoCybersecurity/GRC_News_Assistant_3/README.md

 4. **Import and Configure Workflow**

-   **IMPORTANT: The public workflow file requires you to replace these placeholders:**
+   **IMPORTANT: This public workflow file requires you to replace these placeholders:**

    - Open `n8n/workflows/GRC_News_Assistant_3_PUBLIC.json` in a text editor
    - Replace ALL occurrences of: